scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 A dull sheen covers your body, hiding your presence.
 Targeting up to 5 creatures, make a spellcasting roll, adding 1 terrible die for every creature.
 On success they are concealed for the duration.
 Creatures that don't know you have trouble remembering you after you pass, not being able to recall details such as species, gender, or appearance.
-As long as you are undetected by a creature you gain 1 superior die when making stealth checks, adding a superior die for every critical rolled. _Concealment_ ends after taking a hostile action against another creature.
+As long as you are undetected by a creature you gain 1 superior die when making stealth challenges, adding a superior die for every critical rolled. _Concealment_ ends after taking a hostile action against another creature.

 Add an enhanced die for every level cast above 1st.